cinnData/MLearning/Examples/[MLE-01] Example - Modeling the strength of concrete.md

 Out[20]: ['reg.pkl']
 ```

-Now we have new file in the working directory (in Jupyter apps, you can learn where is that with the magic command `%pwd`.
+Now we have a new file in the **working directory** (in the Jupyter apps, you can learn where this directory is with the magic command `%pwd`).
 If you prefer to put the PKL file in a different place, youy can do it by specifying the appropriate path.
 You can recover the model, anytime, even if you no longer have the training data, as:

 ```
 In [21]: newreg = joblib.load('reg.pkl')